Pavlova

 This post may contain affiliate links.
 Read my full disclosure policy.

-Dress up your dessert table with a gorgeous pavlova—a cloud-like dessert featuring a crisp, marshmallowy meringue topped with rich whipped cream and vibrant berries, perfect for any special occasion.
+Dress up your dessert table with this gorgeous pavlova—a light, cloud-like dessert with a crisp, marshmallowy meringue, rich whipped topping, and fresh berries.
+Perfect for any special occasion.
 (Bonus: it’s gluten-free!)

-pavlova topped with macerated berries with linen napkin
+Pavlova topped with macerated berries on a cake stand with a linen napkin to the side.

 “This dessert turned out so beautifully – I even impressed myself!”